 Multi-currency mortgages are loans granted in foreign currencies to mark the interest of the installments, which allows you to take advantage of the fluctuations in money prices to pay less.

-So why are they considered an abusive practice for consumers?
+So why have they considered an abusive practice for consumers?

 Because they are always calculated at the current price of the currency and under favorable conditions.
 However, since the fluctuation of the value of the currency is unlimited and the money is returned in the same currency that the loan was requested, the client assumes, usually without knowing it, a practically infinite borrowing capacity.